fahimnis/Reserve_Probability_Calculator/README.md

 # Reserve Probability Calculator

 **An interactive web app that returns the P10, P50, and P90 of reserves given a maximum and minimum estimate of the hyperbolic decline curve.
-It can be used in conjunction with PHDWin to fine tune a decline curve fit to match the P50 case.**
+It can be used in conjunction with PHDWin to fine tune a decline curve fit.**

 ## Try it live